ohaz/Colours/README.md

 This is a really simple and easy version of it, just to have a small example on how to use kivy.
 ![Image of Colours](http://i.imgur.com/e4bNTju.png)

+## How to play

+Click on a block, it'll get highlighted.
+If you now click on a different block, those two switch positions.
+If you create a group of blocks of the same colour by doing so, the blocks disappear, and you get points.
+New blocks fall down.
+If you don't create a group, you get a "miss".
+4 Misses and you lose.